 Australia is an important part of our global business; we have operated in the country for nearly 20 years.
 See how we contribute to economy and society, and engage with communities.

-We have 24 mines across three Australian states and the Northern Territory; numerous port facilities; and offices in Sydney, Melbourne and Brisbane.
+We have operations across three Australian states and the Northern Territory; numerous port facilities; and offices in Sydney, Melbourne and Brisbane.

 We are a major contributor of taxes and royalties to Australia.

-We paid nearly USD1.4 billion in taxes and royalties to state and federal governments in the country in 2016, and have paid more than USD8.7 billion since 2007.
+We paid more than USD1.6 billion in taxes and royalties to state and federal governments in the country in 2017.

 We are proud of our socio-economic contribution to Australia.
-In 2016, we paid USD1.6 billion in employee wages and benefits.
+In 2017, we paid USD1.5 billion in employee wages and benefits.

 We also make investments in community schemes.
 For example, at McArthur River Mine, in Northern Territory, we have invested USD12.3 million into the community over 10 years, via the MRM Community Benefits Trust.